MS in Computer Science

 Major Elective Courses

-Graduates of the MS in Computer Science program must be proficient in the at least one broad area of Computer Science listed below.
-For this reason students will take the remaining 28 credit hours from elective courses as follows:
+Twenty-eight credit hours of Major Electives are required.
+Graduates of the MS in Computer Science program must be proficient in at least one broad area of Computer Science listed below.
+For this reason students will take the remaining twenty-eight credit hours as follows:

-• 12 additional credit hours from courses from any area.
-Including the option to take the SE Studio capstone the 2-course GAM studio sequence, the 1-course CS capstone, the Research Colloquium course, or write an MS Thesis, or develop an MS Research Project.
+• SIxteen credit hours (typically taken as four 4-credit courses) from any area, including the option to take the SE Studio Capstone, the 2-course GAM studio sequence, the 1-course CS capstone, the Research Colloquium course, or write an MS Thesis, or develop an MS Research Project.

 The courses in each area are listed below.
 The Independent Study courses (CSC 695) may be taken for up to 8 credits and at most 4 credit hours of CSC 695 can count towards the chosen area.